Policy Improvement using Language Feedback Models: Introduction

-Our findings are as follows: first, through~\methodnameshort~policy improvement, on three grounded instruction following benchmarks, namely Touchdown~\citep{chenTouchdownNaturalLanguage2019}, ScienceWorld~\cite{Wang2022ScienceWorld}, and ALFWorld~\cite{ALFWorld20}, we observe consistent gains over strong, behaviour cloned base policies.
-Second, using LLMs as feedback models outperforms using LLMs as expert policies for imitation learning.
-We compare~\methodnameshort s~against prompting LLMs to directly predict what actions to take, then imitating this LLM-predicted behaviour.
+Our findings are as follows: first,~\methodnameshort~policy improvement achieves consistent gains over strong behaviour cloned base policies on three grounded instruction following benchmarks in Touchdown~\citep{chenTouchdownNaturalLanguage2019}, ScienceWorld~\cite{Wang2022ScienceWorld}, and ALFWorld~\cite{ALFWorld20}.
+Second, we compare~\methodnameshort s~against prompting LLMs to directly predict what actions to take, then imitating this LLM-predicted behaviour.
 On all benchmarks, using~\methodnameshort~feedback outperforms using LLMs as experts for imitation learning, given a fixed allocation of LLM output tokens.
 This gain is especially pronounced in environments with larger action spaces, such as ScienceWorld, where it is much easier to critique than to generate the correct action.
-Third, we show that learned feedback models generalize to unseen environments.
-After training~\methodnameshort s~on training environments, we use them to identify desirable behaviour on test environments, which we then adapt the policy to imitate.
-A single round of adaptation achieves significant gains (3.5-12.0\% task-completion rate) across all environments.
+Third, we show that learned feedback models generalize to unseen environments with new tasks and new transition functions.
+After training~\methodnameshort s~on training environments, we use them to identify desirable behaviour on test environments, which we then imitate to adapt the policy.
+A single round of adaptation achieves significant gains (3.5-12.0\% task-completion) across all environments.

 In addition to policy improvement, using~\methodnameshort~feedback offers two advantages over existing techniques such as using LLMs as expert policies for imitation learning.
 First,~\methodnameshort~improves policies on-line without additional expensive calls to LLMs.
 Second,~\methodnameshort~can offer human-interpretable feedback when identifying desirable behaviour to imitate.
 We show in Section~\ref{sec:results} that~\methodnameshort s~can be easily modified to provide not only desirable behaviour but why they were desirable, thereby allowing humans to inspect and validate imitation data used for policy improvement.
-Source code for our environments and experiments are available at~\href{https://anonymous.4open.science/r/language_feedback_models/README.md}{anonymous.4open.science/r/language\_feedback\_models}.
+Source code for our environments and experiments are available at~\href{https://github.com/vzhong/language_feedback_models}{github.com/vzhong/language\_feedback\_models}.
 Videos of~\methodnameshort~feedback are available at~\href{https://language-feedback-models.github.io/}{language-feedback-models.github.io}.